Sntai20/CPSC-5600-Parallel-Programming/README.md

 ## P2: Parallel Simulation

-The followling is an example of running the p2 program in the p2 folder:
+The following is an example of running the p2 program in the p2 folder:

 ```bash
 make -C p2
 p2/out/p2 1
 ```

+### Gathering Data

+To collect performance measurements gather the runtime of parallel_simulate method using the following step counts and division counts when simulating the provided WallOrbit input (specifically, WallOrbit(128,<duration>)) with display==0:

+- Durations: [ 64, 128, 256, 512, 1024, 2048, 4096 ]
+- Thread Counts: [ 1 2 3 4 5 6 7 8 ]